Couple and Family Therapy

 - Apply qualitative and quantitative research designs that appropriately reflect research questions and hypotheses.

-- Evaluate and critique current empirical research in Couple and Family Therapy.
+- Evaluate and critique current empirical research in Couple and Family Therapy effectiveness

 Clinical Training Facilities

 Doctoral students pursuing the specialization utilize The Ohio State University Couple and Family Therapy Clinic.
 It is equipped with state-of-the-art video equipment and one-way mirrors for live observation of student work.
-During this initial experience, students are supervised by the faculty who are licensed clinicians with AAMFT-approved supervisor status, or equivalent (current faculty: Suzanne Bartle-Haring, Keeley Pratt, and Natasha Slesnick).
+During this initial experience, students are supervised by the faculty who are licensed clinicians with AAMFT-approved supervisor status, or equivalent (current faculty: Suzanne Bartle-Haring, Keeley Pratt, and Margaret "Charlie" Knerr).

 Supervision includes group and individual modalities, as well as live observation, video and case report.
-As students gain experience, they secure nine-12 month internships in community mental health clinic settings, psychiatric in-patient settings and clinical research settings.
+As students gain experience, they secure nine-12 month internships in community mental health clinic settings, psychiatric in-patient settings and clinical research settings or combinations of research, teaching, supervision, and/or clinical work.

 Client Contact Hour Requirement